-This delicious Korean spice roasted gochujang cauliflower can be made two-ways: you can roast the whole cauliflower or you can roast individual florets.
-It's a great meal for large family dinners, and you can always save the leftovers for delicious tacos!
+This delicious Korean spice roasted gochujang cauliflower can be made two-ways: you can roast the whole cauliflower or individual florets.
+It's a great meal for large family dinners, and save leftovers for tacos!

 💭 Why you'll love this recipe

 My friend introduced me to gochujang almost a decade ago and I've been hooked ever since.
-This recipe takes all the fermented spicy goodness of gochujang and adds it to the perfect vehicle - roasted cauliflower.
-If done right, this leads to crispy, yet soft cauliflower, and an explosion of flavors in your mouth.
+This recipe takes the fermented spicy goodness of gochujang and adds it to the perfect vehicle - roasted cauliflower.
+This makes for crispy, yet soft cauliflower, and an explosion of flavors in your mouth.
+One of the best vegan recipes I make at home all the time!

 - Easy, wholesome recipe: This recipe is super simple and can be made in just an hour.
 You have multiple cauliflower heads?
 Just pop them all in the oven at the same time.

 - Explore new flavor profiles: Adding a global flavor profile to local, seasonal ingredients leads to sustainable eating habits.
-And this Korean gochujang cauliflower is a perfect example (and cauliflower is almost always in season)
+And this Korean gochujang cauliflower is a perfect example of amazing umami flavour (and cauliflower is almost always in season)

 - Make this as whole roasted cauliflower or use florets: The main recipe uses a whole head of cauliflower, but make sure to check out the section below that for florets!